verystrongbb/volcano-custom/README.md

 3. 自定义Plugin
-- docs\user-guide\how_to_configure_scheduler.md中给出了一个plugin的核心部分：In general, a plugin mainly consists of 3 functions: Name OnSessionOpen OnSessionClose.
+- *\volcano-master\docs\user-guide\how_to_configure_scheduler.md*中给出了一个plugin的核心部分：In general, a plugin mainly consists of 3 functions: Name OnSessionOpen OnSessionClose.
 Name provides the name of the plugin.
 OnSessionOpen executes some operations when a session starts and register some functions about scheduling details.
 OnSessionClose clean up some resource when a session finishes.
 - 代码示例
    <br />![image](https://github.com/user-attachments/assets/9b470f31-ea2d-436f-88e1-427c5b117015)